tsunami643/blogdraft/_posts/2022-10-06-ti11-team-guide.md

 * **CN DPC Tour 3** - 4th
 * **PGL Arlington Major** - 2nd 🥈

-As is tradition with LGDs past, they started the year off *cold*.
-Granted, the CN DPC is arguably the most competitive of all the six regional leagues, but they only narrowly won a 4/5th place tiebreaker against Elephant in the CN DPC S1 to even get the privilege of attending the Singapore Major.
-Since then, however, it's been hot, hot, hot.
-They've been damn good at Dota and fun as hell to watch too.
+Due to escalating COVID concerns, Chinese Dota was locked away for most of this season.
+Even getting back to China after TI10 in Romania was a massive project for a lot of teams, so unsurprisingly .
+LGD only narrowly qualified to the Arlington Major after scraping through

 **What would success look like?** They have to win.
-Anything else is a total failure.
-I'm not being hyperbolic, that is literally where the bar is set for these guys.
+Literally anything other than lifting the Aegis is a complete failure.
+I'm not being hyperbolic, this is legitimately where the bar has been set for these guys.

 **What to spam in Twitch chat when LGD are winning?** `WASH YOUR FACE`